pranjulya/multi-tenant-agent-SOP/README.md

 ## Prerequisites
 - Python 3.8+
 - Dependencies: `fastapi`, `uvicorn`, `pydantic`
-- Optional: A tool like `curl`, Postman, or any HTTP client for testing
+- Optional: A tool like `curl`, Postman, or any HTTP client for testing.

 ## Installation
 1. **Clone the Repository** (if applicable):